What is a cause-and-effect matrix?

 The Cause and Effect Matrix is a great tool for prioritizing a long list of possible things and is especially useful in the Measure phase of the DMAIC project.
 This method is also used to determine the primary factors for experiments in DOE and also to determine the goals of the Matrix Diagram & FMEA.

 The input variables might influence the outcome in a process, but not all input variables are equally important.
-Hence, you should develop a mathematical model to concentrate the important inputs with respect to the customer’s output.
+You should use a structured prioritization method to focus on the most important inputs that impact customer outputs, based on team assessments.
 The Cause and Effect Matrix helps to identify such key inputs.

 How Do You Use It?